Upcoming Talks, Publications, and Other Events on the 1913 Flood

 2013.
 Guest speaker, "Ohio's 'Katrina': The Great Easter 1913 Flood," Lakewood Historical Society and Lakewood Public Library; at Main Auditorium, Lakewood Public Library, Ohio, October 2.

 2013.
-Keynote speaker, "Indiana's 'Katrina': The Great Easter 1913 Flood," 2013 Annual Conference, Indiana Association for Floodplain and Stormwater Management, September 11.
+Keynote speaker, "Indiana's 'Katrina': The Great Easter 1913 Flood," 2013 Annual Conference, Indiana Association for Floodplain and Stormwater Management (INAFSM), September 11.
 Speaker presentations; my slides are here.

 2013.
 Guest speaker, "The Great Easter 1913 Tornadoes and Flood: How Rotary Discovered its Humanitarian Mission," Santa Cruz Rotary Club, August 23.